Revanth178/Revanth178/README.md

-# Revanth Addagalla - Data Engineer Portfolio
+# Revanth Addagalla - Data Engineer

 ## 👋 About Me
 Hi, I'm **Revanth Addagalla**, a Data Engineer with expertise in building scalable data pipelines, optimizing ETL workflows, and working with big data technologies like Apache Spark, AWS, and SQL.
 Passionate about solving real-world data challenges and enhancing data-driven decision-making.